xSmurf/md398-re/README.md

 It appears to be using an integrated ARM M7 built into the HR-C3000.

 The programming cable is actually a common USB to TTL serial interface (**not** an actual USB device).
-It's still not impossible the radio could appear as a DFU usb device for uprgades however.
+It's still not impossible the radio could appear as a DFU usb device for upgrades however.

 ## Boot Modes